 Stakeholders could receive dividends immediately, too, since real-time transparent accounting on the blockchain would make year-end reports unnecessary.
 The organization would hum along according to the trust protocols that governed it.

-The company’s finances are visible on the blockchain to anyone, not just its accounting department.
 Imagine a global IPO with 100 million shareholders, each contributing a few pennies and voting their shares.
 That’s governance on a massive scale.
 At last, investors at the bottom of the pyramid could participate and own shares of a wealth-creating venture anywhere in the world.
 Anyone could design a corporation without executives—just stakeholders, money, and software.

 We are not predicting a future in which there is no need for people in business.
 Human stewardship will be critical for these new kinds of business to succeed.
 In fact, in the last few days, surprised (perhaps alarmed) by the staggering success of the crowd-sale, the founders and early investors in the DAO have called for a moratorium on investment proposals for funding by the DAO.
 Among other things, they worry that bad actors could exploit the DAO to fund undeserving or fraudulent projects, or manipulate the value of tokens at the expense of the DAO as a whole.